fishinwind/workshop/rst/Classes/class-14.rst

 Words to live by: **If you make a BED file, sort the BED file**

-Many strange things can happen if you use unsorted BED files for analysis..
+Many strange things can happen if you use unsorted BED files for analysis.
 Once you create a BED file, sort it with one of these:

 .. code-block:: bash